Updated July 14, 2023

 Alpha Ltd is a big company and wants to acquire 80% of the equity shares of MMM Co Ltd. The price at which the deal was done was $8, 00,000 and it was done on 1st January 2017.
 MMM, co ltd had equity shares of $ 8,00,000, reserves, and a surplus of $60,000.
 Calculate the Non-controlling interest of each year.

 |Non controlling interest ( 20%)|

-- In direct non controlling interest, the minority shareholders, i.e. the ones who are non controlling interest bearing in the company, will get both the profits to share of pre and post-acquisition, whereas in the case of indirect non controlling interest, only post-acquisition profits are shared with the minority interest holders, and the pre-acquisition profits are not shared.
-The non-controlling Interest holders get the share of this distribution as per their controlling interest percentage in the company.
+- In direct non-controlling interest, the minority shareholders, i.e., those who are non-controlling interest bearing in the company, will get the profits to share of pre and post-acquisition.
+In contrast, in the case of indirect non-controlling interest, only post-acquisition profits are shared with the minority interest holders, and the pre-acquisition profits are not shared.
+The non-controlling Interest holders get a share of this distribution as per their controlling interest percentage in the company.

 Criteria for Non-Controlling Interest

 In general, non-controlling interest, also known as Minority, Interest holders hold less than 50% stake in the company; sometimes, it can be even lesser than 30%-20%.
 Therefore they are not allowed to make any high-level decisions.
 Minority Interest holders are also known for claiming the interest of the outside shareholders of a subsidiary.
 The holding company does not wholly own some parts of the subsidiary, and thus the net income of that part comes under Minority interest, also known as Non-controlling Interest.
 Hence Minority Interest is shown separately in the Balance sheet of the company.
 Minority interest holders get their share as per the % controlling the company.